Zoning for Quality and Affordability Text Amendment

 The architects for the proposed apartment residences clarified the Hebrew Homes intentions with regard to their site plan, building configurations and placements,building heights and overall proposed density(or number) of dwelling units.
 With the latest overall proposal in front of us we were able to reiterate our concerns regarding the scale, density and building placement of the project, including our concern over the non-conformity of the proposed multi-family apartment development within the existing R1-1 Zoning District.
 Overall the discussions that followed yielded some positive adjustments in the Hebrew Homes Plans, but left our major concerns unalloyed.

 At the last meeting, we learned that the plans we were reviewing were being submitted to Community Board 8 as their master plan.
 Despite the fact that there remained many major open issues, Michael Orifici, representing the Hebrew home asked if we would agree to approve and? or support the plans, we pointed out that there remain unresolved issues which were critical and that the latest plans were not acceptable.
 Accordingly, we could not - and cannot- agree to support or approve the latest plans.
+THE RIVERDALE COMMUNITY COALITION REMAINS VEHEMENTLY OPPOSED TO ANY APARTMENT BUILDINGS IN ANY R1 ZONE AND HAVE REPEATEDLY REQUESTED A DESIGN SOLUTION RESPECTING THE SCALE OF THE NEIGHBORHOOD.

 Bottom line: We still see many areas where these plans need to be improved significantly with respect to height, scale and density.
 In addition, there is the fundamental issue of the Hebrew Home's plan to build a facility that does not comply with the current R1-1 zoning.
 The department of Buildings has made this clear in a letter dated April, 2015, the relevant portion of which reads as follows: